Ry-C123/Ry-C123.github.io/index.md

 ---
 #### Modified NSGA-II for Rapid Component Improvement in CFD simulations
 A multi-objective optimisation problem, using the output of a CFD simulation to calculate objectives and then use the algorithm to iterate component parameters to improve performance.
 This was eventually applied to experimental data and used to optimise actual product performance and improve future product design.
-Decreasing the "to market" time of our products by an average of 2 quaters. **\[Data obscured for confidentiality purposes\]**
+Decreasing the "to market" time of our products. **\[Data obscured for confidentiality purposes\]**

 <img src="images/f_algo.gif?raw=true"/>